NASDAQ

 Air T, Inc. is overvalued relative to its fair value price of 0.00 based on EBITDA multiple model

-Air T, Inc. has an EV/EBITDA ratio of 22.59x, which exceeds the 20.00x threshold, indicating the stock may be overvalued relative to its operating earnings
+Air T, Inc. has an EV/EBITDA ratio of 2.56x, which is below the 20.00x threshold, indicating reasonable valuation relative to its operating earnings

 Undervalued - P/S ratio.